rathinaraja/DeepCluster/README.md

 3. Preprocess tiles to retain quality tiles.
 4. Arrange tiles on the device in a folder structure (single folder, multiple folders, or nested subfolders).
 DeepCluster++ is designed to work with any specific subfolders or any of these layouts.
 5. Feature extraction: Use a domain-specific [pre-trained autoencoder](https://github.com/rathinaraja/AutoEncoder_Image_Reconstruction) or [any other pathology](#Encoders-Available-for-Use) or real-image foundation model to encode all image tiles in the input directory.
+[To add new encoder](#Adding-New-Encoder-for-Feature-Extraction) to work with this codebase, it is effortlessly very simple.
 6. Clustering: Run k-means on embeddings to group morphologically similar tiles.
 7. Diverse sampling: Apply equal-frequency binning (per cluster) to select a balanced, diverse subset for each class.
 8. Data collection: Review the samples for each WSI and include them in the appropriate class type.